ThierrySans/CSCD21/index.md

 ## Submission and Grading Policy

-For each assignments and project, the student or the team will be required to submit the source code on the Github repository through Github classroom.
+For each piece of work done for this class (either an assignment or the project), the student or the team will be required to submit the source code to Gradescope.
+Only the final submission on Gradescope will be graded.

-The instructor reserves the right to assign different grades to each of the team members based on their individual contributions made to Github repository.
+For group work, the instructor reserves the right to assign different grades to each of the team members based on their individual contributions made to the team repository.

 For your work to be graded, it must meet the minimum standards of a professional computer scientist. **All** files required to build the program must be committed to the repository, and the program must work.
-Last minute difficulties with git can easily be avoided by ensuring all files are added to the repository well before the deadline, and that you know how to commit them. **Your submission may receive a grade of 0, if the code does not compile or does not execute properly.**
+Last minute difficulties with git can easily be avoided by ensuring all files are added to the repository well before the deadline, and that you know how to commit them. **Your submission may receive a grade of 0, if we cannot get any part of it to work.** Each individual is responsible for submitting work

-No late allowed.
+No late submission will be accepted for the final project.
+However, each student will have 4 late days which may be spent in units of one day and that can spread into 3 homework.
+Beyond those grace days, no late submissions will be accepted for any course work, and no make-up assignments will be provided for missed/poorly completed work.
+It is your responsibility to ensure that all work is completed on time and to the best of your ability.

 If an emergency arises that prevents you from being able to complete any piece of work, or attend an exam, contact one of the instructors immediately.